john-doherty/express-request-transfer/README.md

 ## Notes

-* Responses are transferred for text, JSON, binary payloads, and rendered views (for example via `res.render('form', model)`).
+* Responses are transferred for text, JSON, binary payloads, and rendered views
-* `authorization` and `proxy-authorization` headers are not forwarded to destination routes.
+* `authorization` and `proxy-authorization` headers are not forwarded to destination routes
-* Internal transfer requests timeout after 30s by default.
-Override with `EXPRESS_REQUEST_TRANSFER_TIMEOUT_MS`.
+* Transfer requests timeout after 30s by default.
+Override with `EXPRESS_REQUEST_TRANSFER_TIMEOUT_MS`

 ## Contributing